bowen0701/bowen0701.github.io/_posts/2017-09-15-over-engineering.md

 layout: post
 comments: true
 title: "The Over-Engineering Fallacy"
+excerpt: "The more time we spend on migrating to the over-engineering fallacy, the less likely we can make our products interact with the real-world users."
 date: 2017-09-15
+mathjax: true
 ---

 I recently read an insightful article ["You are not Google"](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb) by Ozan Onay, which I think really resonates me: "if you’re using a technology that originated at a large company, but your use case is very different, it’s unlikely that you arrived there deliberately; no, it’s more likely you got there through a ritualistic belief that imitating the giants would bring the same riches."